-Search for missing plane, 6 aboard, yields no clues
+Divers assembled in search for missing plane with 6 aboard

-CLEVELAND (AP) — The disappointing search for a small plane that disappeared over Lake Erie near Cleveland’s shores carrying six people has turned into a recovery effort.
+COLUMBUS, Ohio (AP) — A dive team was assembled in Cleveland on Saturday to begin recovery efforts for a small plane carrying six people that disappeared over Lake Erie near Cleveland’s shores.

-The U.S. Coast Guard has suspended its search for the plane that vanished shortly after takeoff Thursday night from the city’s lakeshore airport.
-The Coast Guard said Friday it would step aside to allow Cleveland to begin recovery efforts.

-Coast Guard official Michael Mullen offered his condolences to the family and friends of those who lost loved ones.
+Cleveland Mayor Frank Jackson expressed condolences to the family and friends of those who lost loved ones, as the city took over from the U.S. Coast Guard after an extensive search effort ended in disappointment.

 John T. Fleming, chief executive of a Columbus-based beverage distribution company, was piloting the plane.
-His wife, their two teenage sons, and two neighbors were aboard.
+His wife, Suzanne, their two teenage sons, John “Jack” and Andrew, and two neighbors whose names have not yet been released were aboard.

+Fleming’s father, John W. Fleming, told The Columbus Dispatch the family and friends were attending a Cleveland Cavaliers basketball game.

 Most Read Stories